johnnykungdev/userDoc_online/docs/8-troubleShooting.md

 ---

-## Figma website cannot be reached
+## Figma Website Cannot Be Reached

 The error may occur due to server offline.
 Proceed to [figma status]([https://status.figma.com/](https://status.figma.com/)) to confirm the status of Figma server.
 If the server is down, please contact Figma through [figma support contact]([https://www.figma.com/contact/](https://www.figma.com/contact/)) to seek further support.